Alan-Liang/spectec/spectec/test-prose/TEST.md

 10. Let (FUNC t_1^n -> t_2^m) be $Expand($funcinst(z)[a].TYPE).
 11. Assert: Due to validation, there are at least n values on the top of the stack.
 12. Pop the values val^n from the stack.
+13. Let instr* be the remaining instruction sequence.
-13. Pop all values val'* from the top of the stack.
+14. Pop all values val'* from the top of the stack.
-14. Pop the frame (FRAME_ _ { _ }) from the stack.
+15. Pop the frame (FRAME_ _ { _ }) from the stack.
-15. Push the values val^n to the stack.
+16. Push the values val^n to the stack.
-16. Push the value (REF.FUNC_ADDR a) to the stack.
+17. Push the value (REF.FUNC_ADDR a) to the stack.
-17. Execute the instruction (CALL_REF yy).
+18. Execute the instruction (CALL_REF yy).

-Step_read/throw_ref-instrs-*
-1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop the value (REF.EXN_ADDR a) from the stack.
-3. Pop all values val* from the top of the stack.
-4. Assert: Due to validation, (val* =/= []).
-5. Push the value (REF.EXN_ADDR a) to the stack.
-6. Execute the instruction THROW_REF.

 Step_read/throw_ref-handler-*
 1. Let z be the current state.